sxsw/rfm/README.md

 For a complete list of the available options, see the "expand_options" method in the Rfm::Server object in the file named server.rb.

-Finally, if filemaker returns an error when executing any of these methods, an error will be raised in your ruby script.
+Finally, if filemaker returns an error when executing any of these methods, an error will be raised in your Ruby script.
 There is one exception to this, though.
 If a find results in no records being found (FileMaker error # 401) I just ignore it and return you a Resultset with zero records in it.
 If you prefer an error in this case, add :raise_on_401 => true to the options you pass the Rfm::Server when you create it.

 ### Resultset and Record Objects